GregorKachel/symlit_rep_manuscript/README.md

-## PREVIC: An adaptive parent report measure of expressive vocabulary in children between 3 and 8 years of age
+## Young Children’s Spontaneous Comprehension of Symbol-Referent Relationships in the Graphic Domain.

 ------------------------------------------------------------------------